allotropecharlie/graphite/README.md

-# Allotrope Graphite
+# Graphite by Allotrope Labs
-Allotrope Graphite is a work in progress database solution.
+Graphite is a work in progress database solution.